E14O/GorillaPad/README.md

 - Follow The Guide Below To Successfully Create A Custom App

 How Do I Install Custom Apps?
 - Leaderboard, Music, Camera Will All Be In The Download When You First Install The Mod.
-Additinal Cusotm Apps Made By The Community Are Found In [GorillaPad Discord](<https://discord.gg/ntnGzFTMB6>)
+Additinal Custom Apps Made By The Community Are Found In [GorillaPad Discord](<https://discord.gg/ntnGzFTMB6>)

 ## For Developers: